-Peppermint is used for the common cold, cough, inflammation of the mouth and throat, sinus infections, and respiratory infections.
-It is also used for digestive problems including heartburn, nausea, vomiting, morning sickness, irritable bowel syndrome (IBS), cramps of the upper gastrointestinal (GI) tract and bile ducts, upset stomach, diarrhea, bacterial overgrowth of the small intestine, and gas.
+Peppermint is used for the common cold, cough, inflammation of the mouth and throat, sinus infections, and other respiratory infections.
+It is also used for digestive problems including heartburn, nausea, vomiting, morning sickness, irritable bowel syndrome (IBS), cramps of the upper gastrointestinal (GI) tract and bile ducts, diarrhea, bacterial overgrowth of the small intestine, and gas.

 In foods and beverages, peppermint is a common flavoring agent.

 In manufacturing, peppermint oil is used as a fragrance in soaps and cosmetics, and as a flavoring agent in pharmaceuticals.

 In 1990, the FDA banned the sale of peppermint oil as an over-the-counter drug for use as a digestive aid because its effectiveness had not been proven.
 Today, peppermint is sold as a dietary supplement.
 Unlike over-the-counter medications, dietary supplements do not have to be proven effective to the satisfaction of the FDA in order to be marketed.
 Also, unlike over-the-counter medications, dietary supplements are not allowed to claim that they prevent or treat illness.

 - Irritable bowel syndrome (IBS).
 Although some older studies suggest that peppermint oil does not affect IBS, most research shows that taking peppermint oil by mouth reduces stomach pain, bloating, gas, and bowel movements in people with IBS.
 Most trials have used specific peppermint oil products (Colpermin by Tillotts Pharma; Mintoil by Cadigroup).